Roberto Fernández (footballer, born 2000)

-Roberto Fernández Urbieta (born 7 June 2000), is a Paraguayan professional footballer who plays as a defender for Russian club Dynamo Moscow.
+Roberto Fernández Urbieta (born 7 June 2000) is a Paraguayan professional footballer who plays as a centre-back for Russian club Dynamo Moscow.

-Career
+Club career

 Fernández is a youth product of Guaraní, having joined their youth academy at the age of 13.
 He began playing with their senior side in 2019 in the Paraguayan Primera División.

 On 26 July 2022, Fernández signed a five-year contract with Russian Premier League club Dynamo Moscow.
+On 10 March 2025, he extended his contract with Dynamo to June 2029.

 International career

-Fernández is a youth international for Paraguay, and captained the Paraguay U17s at the 2017 FIFA U-17 World Cup.
+Fernández is a former youth international for Paraguay, and captained the Paraguay U17s at the 2017 FIFA U-17 World Cup.

+In September 2022, Fernández was called up for the first time to the senior Paraguay national team for friendlies, but remained on the bench in those games.
+He was called up the next time in March 2024 for a friendly against Russia that was scheduled to be played at the stadium of his club team Dynamo Moscow, VTB Arena.
+However, the game was cancelled due to the Crocus City Hall attack.